Entity Framework Core: Naming Convention

 }

-However, this code is very boring to write and error-prone.
-Instead of setting the name object by object, you can set it globally by modifying the model.
-Indeed, the modelBuilder is read/write.
-This means you can iterate all objects and change their names.
+However, doing this object by object is tedious and error-prone.
+Instead, you can apply names globally by modifying the model.
+Because modelBuilder is read/write, you can iterate over all objects and rename them.

 C#